donmccurdy/glTF-Transform-View/README.md

 2. Construct initial three.js scene state.
 3. Apply changes to glTF Document with glTF-Tranform API.
 4. Sync, render, and repeat at 60+ FPS.

+The cost of this fast edit/refresh loop is a somewhat slower first-time load and additional memory overhead, so the project is not meant to replace THREE.GLTFLoader for most users.

  ## Quickstart